No more blog! Life moves fast and there is lots to do!

 Well really, it WAS a busy spring.
 Juneberries have come and gone and strawberries before them.
 Raspberries are picked as soon as they ripen or before so it is impossible to know how many have appeared.
 Cabbage is harvested and many plants gone to seed: collected columbine, arugula, chervil.
 The temperatures have fluctuated and a pleasant 74 is not what could be expected.
 Greens are in overabundance and so we are inventing new ways to give them away!
 The caregivers freeze them.

 April 29, 2015

-It's all happening now – Bradford pear and ornamental cherry, tulips and dafodills.
+It’s all happening now – Bradford pear and ornamental cherry, tulips and daffodils.
 Still chill in the air – 35 degrees just a few days ago, the soil is still stone cold.
-Dry, dry, dry with the occassional hot day.
+Dry, dry, dry with the occasional hot day.
 Windy conditions work against planting.
 Spring is here in earnest and we are ready to turn the corner.

 April 16, 2015